zkchambers/Evidence/What-We-Do.md

             </div>
 ```

-I used this code to create cards of eacch Project we have in HardHat Enterprises and got the descriptions for each project from the company structure and objectives file.
+I created cards for each project at HardHat Enterprises using the following code.
+The project descriptions were sourced from the company's structure and objectives file.